eriknovak/DTProc/src/service/bolts/README.md

 }
 ```

-## Object Validator
+## Message Validate
-The [object validator](./validator.js) bolt validates the if the message object has the structure and values
+The [message validate](./message-validate.js) bolt validates the if the message object has the structure and values
 specified in the given json schema.
 The bolt adopts the [json schema](https://json-schema.org) format and accepts
 the following parameters.